adit-bala/CS61A-slides/docs/su22/disc00.md

 - You are not in this alone!
   * I know what's it like to struggle in this class am here for you guys :grin:
   * Email me for any 61a course related advice or anything in between - I'll try to respond within 24 hours, or send a follow-up if I don't.
-  * Feel free to ask me for any tips related to CS, courses, teaching, apartment searching, clubs, or anything else (can't gurantee quality tho lol)
+  * Feel free to ask me for any tips related to CS, courses, teaching, apartment searching, clubs, or anything else (can't gurantee quality lol)

 ---